kevinbluer/bluer-notes-jekyll/quotes.md

 - "Regrets, I've had a few.
 But then again, too few to mention."
 Frank Sinatra
 - "For myself I am an optimist.
 It does not seem to be much use being anything else."
 Winston Churchill
 - "To try and fail is at least to learn", Chester Barnham
+- "History doesn't repeat itself, but it sometimes rhymes." ??
+- "Your margin is my opportunity."
+Jeff Bezos
+- "Praise, like gold and diamonds, owes its value to its scarcity."
+Samuel Johnson
+- "How we spend our days is of course how we spend our lives."
+[Annie Dillard](https://en.wikipedia.org/wiki/Annie_Dillard)
+- "Man can only enjoy that with which he acquires through hard work and toil.
+The harder you work for something, the more you enjoy that.
+If something is easy, how much reward is there?", Unknown
+- "Some believe all that parents, tutors, and kindred believe.
+They take their principles by inheritance and defend them as they would their estates because they are born heirs to them.", Alan Watts
+- "All human knowledge is uncertain, inexact, and partial" Bertrand Russell
+- "Beyond mountains there are mountains", Haitian proverb